Do you have all the basics of branding in place, but you are still struggling to create even a dent in your competitor’s market share?

 Lesson #3: Create your own market

-Jumping into an existing market can be near-impossible.
-If it’s a competitive or shrinking market you may never succeed.
+Jumping into an existing market can be nearly impossible.
+If it’s a competitive or shrinking market, you may never succeed.
 If you truly want to succeed, you need to create your own market.

 Way back when e-readers were nothing but a fuzzy concept, Amazon jumped into the market giving early adopters something to play with: